First-passage properties of the jump process with a drift. The general case: Survival probability ST(τ|X0)

 \subsection{Critical point}

 We conclude the analysis of the survival probability $S_T(\tau\,\vert\,X_0)$ by examining the critical point where $\langle M-\alpha t\rangle = 0$.
-The analysis follows closely the approach presented in Sec.~\ref{sub:critical_point_SN} for $S_N(n\,\vert\,X_0)$.
+The analysis closely follows the approach presented in Section~\ref{sub:critical_point_SN} for $S_N(n\,\vert\,X_0)$.
 Therefore, we outline only the main steps and present the key results.